Financial Advisor Career Paths: Which Role Is Right for You?

 The Long Game

 Nobody starts here.
 High net worth advisory is a destination, not a starting point.
 The path typically looks like: Financial Advisor (years 1–5) → Wealth Manager (years 5–10) → High Net Worth Advisor (year 10+).
-Building the expertise, credentials, and client relationships takes time — but the rewards are exceptional.

 Every top wealth manager started by helping someone plan their first retirement account.
 The path to high net worth advising is built one client relationship at a time.